 Hormones are substances that play an important role in controlling various functions in the body.
 Through the release of hormones, organs and tissues are stimulated to work faster or slow down.
 In this way, a good hormone balance contributes to the proper functioning of processes such as growth, digestion and metabolism, as well as emotions, tension and stress.

-When you produce too much or too little of a hormone, you speak of a hormonal imbalance and this can lead to symptoms such as migraine.
-With the hormone test for women it is possible to gain insight into your hormonal (dis)balance and adjust your lifestyle in a positive way!
+When you make too much or too little of a hormone, you speak of a hormonal imbalance and this can lead to symptoms such as migraines.
+With the hormone research for women it is possible to gain insight into your hormonal (dis)balance and to positively adjust your lifestyle accordingly!
 Want more information about this saliva test?
-Then click here!
+Then read on.

 3. Keep a journal